Peter Townsend (RAF officer): Death and legacy

-Townsend died of stomach cancer in 1995, in Saint-Léger-en-Yvelines, France, at the age of 80.
-The Independent wrote in Townsend's obituary that "He developed, too, a perceptible sense of relief that things turned out the way they did", because "for men like Mark Phillips and Princess Margaret's eventual husband Anthony Armstrong-Jones, [marrying into the royal family] turned out to be an almost impossible undertaking".
+Townsend died of stomach cancer on 19 June 1995, in Saint-Léger-en-Yvelines, France, at the age of 80.
+The Independent wrote in Townsend's obituary that "He developed, too, a perceptible sense of relief that things turned out the way they did", because "for men like Mark Phillips and Princess Margaret's eventual husband Antony Armstrong-Jones, [marrying into the royal family] turned out to be an almost impossible undertaking".

+Decorations and awards

 In 2002, a sculpture of Townsend, designed by Guy Portelli, was erected at Townsend Square, part of the Kings Hill development, on the site formerly occupied by the RAF West Malling airfield.

+Group Captain Townsend was the recipient of several high-level British decorations for gallantry and distinguished service during the Second World War, as well as foreign honours from Belgium and the Netherlands.
+His medals reflect a career of active operational flying, and of service to the Royal Family.